mongodb/docs/source/server-status.rst

    this value is likely to represent a "normal," time; however, this value can be skewed by abnormal data.
-Use the :status:`backgroundFlushing.last_ms` to ensure that a high average has not been skewed by transient historical issue.
+Use the :status:`backgroundFlushing.last_ms` to ensure that a high average has not been skewed by transient historical issue or a random write distribution.

 .. describe:: backgroundFlushing.last_ms